Your Team Uses AI Wrong (and Research Proves It)

 The simplest and most effective implementation: never accept AI’s first response for business decisions.

 The protocol is straightforward.
 AI generates a draft.
-The user reviews and refines — questions assumptions, asks for alternatives, adds missing context.
+The user reviews and refines — questions the assumptions, asks for alternatives.
+If context was missing, they add it.
 Only then is the output used.

 This sounds obvious.
 It isn’t.
 The study shows most users treat AI interaction like a Google search: ask a question, get an answer, use it.
 But AI isn’t a search engine.
 It’s a collaborator that improves with every back-and-forth.